On the Formation of Eccentric Millisecond Pulsars by Accretion-induced Collapse of Massive White Dwarfs: Discussion

 \section{Discussion}

-The result that best fits the observation implies that there are eMSPs with orbital periods between 100 and 1000 days, which have not been found in the observation.
+The result that best fits the observation implies that there are eMSPs with orbital periods between 100 and 1000 days.
+Considering results for the full orbital period ranges shown in Fig.\ref{fig: alpha3_all}, there are more eMSPs with larger orbital periods.
+These wide binaries have not been found in the observation.
+Such systems also appear in the other AIC studies including circular binaries\citep{hurley2010formation,wang2022formation}.
 The possible reason for such a contradiction is due to the assumption that the NS born through WD's AIC is the MSP.
 For a NS to be a pulsar, in addition to its radiation cone pointing towards the Earth, its magnetic field $B$ and rotation period $P$ are required to satisfy $ B/P^2>0.17\times 10^{12}\mathrm{G}/\mathrm{s}^2$, which is above the death line \citep{bhattacharya1992decay}.
 A NS of radius 10km produced by the collapse of a typical WD with radius 3000 km and magnetic field $10^3 \mathrm{G}$ corresponds to a surface magnetic field of $10^8 \mathrm{G}$ \citep{freire2013direct}, which is the typical value for MSP.

 The evolution of the NS's rotation period is ignored in our simulation, which depends on two factors: one is the initial rotation period determined by the rotation of the WD as the progenitor, and the other is the NS's rotation evolution during NS accretion\citep{chen2011can}.
 Since the eMSP discussed in this paper is insufficiently circularized, which implies that the lifetime of the NS during the accretion phase is short, the latter can be neglected.
 For the former, the rotation evolution of the WD needs to be considered, which may affect the mass of the NS due to the possible differential radiation of the WD \citep{yoon2004presupernova,yoon2005evolution}.